 Experience the real Secret London with a ride on this creepy, abandoned Royal Mail railway line.

-The brand spanking new Postal Museum has resurrected a section of the track deep under London.
-This July you’ll be able to ‘experience the hidden history of Mail Rail in thrilling motion’.
-Oh, and did we mention organisers are also promising riders ‘a theatrical surprise or two’.
+The brand spanking new Postal Museum has resurrected a section of the track deep under London and you can now ‘experience the hidden history of Mail Rail in thrilling motion’.
+Oh, and did we mention organisers also promise riders ‘a theatrical surprise or two’.
 Intrigued?
+(See our full guide to museums in London.)

 For the first time ever, this subterranean network of tunnels and tracks is open to the public.
 You’ll be able to take a wild ride on the mail rail’s renovated tracks under Mount Pleasant.
 They’ve designed a nifty little train to carry punters through the hidden history of the ‘first social network’.
 It’s London’s answer to Disneyland.
 With less adults dressed as cartoon animals, obviously.